Hoybaby/react-school-project/README.md

 </p>

 <p>In order to handle the responsiveness on any screen, Bootstrap was used.
 Bootstrap is a great CSS framework and I utilized simple components that were effective to demonstate a greeting and pictures about the University of Wisconsin-Madison.
 The footer was created by myself without any components from Bootstrap.
 Every web application should include a footer that has information about the topic at hand.
 I used props from React to handle the passing of information from my App.JS to my other components.
 I tried to use props and states as much as I can but I ran into a issue that would cause a problem on refresh.
 I believe this problem was caused because of the API being called constistenly.
 At first, I used a ComponentDidMount and a thought occured to me that this was the problem.
 In order to tackle this problem, I took the apporach of converting class components to functional Components and using a useEffect.
 However this did not solve the problem and for production, converted back to my orginal route.</p>

+<p>In order to get the Doughnut charts applied to the webpage, Charts.JS was utlized.
+THat way I had to populate these charts is suboptimal but for sake of deadline and production, the way I did works.
+I was able to use props and deconstruction to make the charts code/components very clean but on page refresh, would run into a prop issue thus having to do more hard coding since I couldn't obtain the API information consistently.
+On a certain commit, the user will see that I deconstructed the prop so I can call the object from the API with just the race ethnicity.
+I know of ways to use props and states to make the code DRY for the charts but issues occured.
+I spent hours trying to fix it to no avail. </p>

 ### Deployment